-One (1) point to Applicants for committing to provide a right of first refusal to a qualified nonprofit organization or a local housing authority (or a wholly-owned subsidiary) if the Owner elects to transfer an interest in the property during the Compliance and Extended Use Period in accordance with DCA requirements Section 42(i)(7) of the Code.
-All applicants are eligible to receive points under this category, regardless of whether the sponsor is a nonprofit or a for-profit organization.
+One (1) point to Applicants for committing to provide a right of first refusal to a qualified nonprofit organization or a local housing authority (or a wholly-owned subsidiary) if the Owner elects to transfer an interest in the property during the Compliance and Extended Use Period in accordance with DCA requirements and Section 42(i)(7) of the Code.
+All applicants are eligible to receive points under this category, regardless of whether the sponsor is a nonprofit or a forprofit organization.
 Ownership transfers for the purposes of resyndication will not trigger the right of first refusal.

-XVI.
+XVI.XV.
 INTERNET ACCESS

-This section only applies to proposed developments in Metro Pools.
+This section only applies to proposed developments in the Atlanta Metro Pool.
 See Threshold Criteria, Architectural Design and Quality Standards for definition of high-speed internet.